Do you remember the ICO craze in 2017?

 Here we discuss some of the best crypto projects that successfully raised funds in 2017, managed to survive, and were able to generate significant returns.

 We conducted an analysis of all crypto projects which held their ICOs in 2017 and are currently listed on AAX.
+By the way, in addition to them we can also remember the Polkadot projects, which was built on top of the blockchain protocol.
 Here’s a selection:

 ChainLink (LINK): +1,809%